WimPessemier/premake-ndds/README.md

 * obtain the premake tool, which you can find here: http://industriousone.com/premake
 * write a premake4.lua file and declare your solution
 * use dofile to execute premake-ndds.lua
+* (optional) declare your own projects in premake4.lua and use the appropriate includedirs{} and links{} calls to link in ndds

 a simple premake4.lua file:
 ```